swiftly-solution/documentation/docgen/output/events/gameevents/onhostagerescuedall.md

 ---

 # OnHostageRescuedAll
-This event is triggered when hostage_rescued_all is triggered
+This event is triggered when hostage_rescued_all is triggered.
 ::: tabs
 @tab Lua
 ```lua